chri3i/Ruvaak-Readme/README.md

 - Sovngarde Beckons (tinker with the settings as you like)
 - SkyUI
 - The Ultimate Dodge Mod (A config will get loaded upon start.
 You don't have to change anything there really)
-- XPMSE (Adjust the equip styles for your character)
 - I recommend to look at 'Breakable Equipment' to flag any lantern (one is found in the starting room) as unbreakable

 Ruvaak also makes use of a few GUI menus: